Skip to content

 dstack natively supports NVIDIA GPU, AMD GPU, and Google Cloud TPU accelerator chips.

-The gpu property withing resources (or the --gpu option with dstack apply) allows specifying not only memory size but also GPU vendor, names, their memory, and quantity.
+The gpu property within resources (or the --gpu option with dstack apply) allows specifying not only memory size but also GPU vendor, names, their memory, and quantity.

 Examples: